Throughout history, in times of upheaval people have turned to precious metals and stones to 'store' their assets.

 - 4. Always make sure your jewellery is insured for its correct value.
 Despite their long-term security as assets, the prices of jewellery and similar items like watches do fluctuate.

 - 5. If a piece is particularly valuable, remember to declare it on your insurance schedule.
-MORE TH>N insures personal jewellery items as standard in our home contents insurance policy, up to £1,500 for each item.
+MORE TH>N insures personal jewellery items as standard in our home contents insurance policy, up to £1,000 for each item, with an overall limit of £7,500.
 Items worth more than this need to be declared individually.

 - 6. Try not to expose jewellery to perfume and hairspray, which can tarnish it.
 If you wear perfume, put it on before you put on your jewellery and leave a small amount of time in between.